 Our programs are guided by pedagogical principles that combine the Scandinavian forest school movement, adventure play and child-directed exploration and learning.
 By creating a gentle, nurturing yet stimulating environment, we support young children in their natural development.
 Our approach is:

-Children are given the time and freedom to explore at their own pace, following their natural curiosity, instinct and ideas.
+Child led - Children are given the time and freedom to explore at their own pace, following their natural curiosity, instinct and ideas.
 There is no schedule, and children are unhurried in their explorations - in fact they are encouraged to take time to observe, reflect, make decisions and evaluate risks.

-We encourage children to move gently in the natural environment, among their peers, and in their use of tools.
+Gentle and respectful - We encourage children to move gently in the natural environment, among their peers, and in their use of tools.
 We observe changes and transformations in the natural surroundings, learn about nature's rhythms and seasonal changes.
 Over time, children develop a deep sense of ownership and connection to that space.
 An increasing sense of security and self-confidence fosters their growing independence.

-Kids know how much risk they can handle, and since they are unhurried they have the invaluable opportunity to try and repeat until they can master a task.
+Supportive of risk-taking and adventure - Kids know how much risk they can handle, and since they are unhurried they have the invaluable opportunity to try and repeat until they can master a task.
 Adults offer support and supervision but there is minimal interference.
 This does not mean, of course, that we put our children at risk.
 We take safety very, very seriously.